crnkofe/kafka-demo/README.md

 Producer generates a double sinusoid.

+Python Consumer just echoes whatever is on the queue.

-Consumer calculates a first-order derivative.
+Clojure consumer calculates a first-order derivative and latest state.
+Note that Clojure consumer needs to be ran after python script.

-## Setup
+## Setup (Python)

 Install virtualenvwrapper, docker, docker-compose.